DeceptivelySimpleTechnologies/aafdata/README.md

 Soon **AAF Data will also include**:
 - **Terraform scripts** for creating AWS infrastruture and deploying the AAF Data services to the cloud,
 - **JWT helper functions** (encode/decode),
-- A **business entity modeler** web application and service for extending or modifying these models and their scripted data,
+- A web-based **business entity modeler** for extending or modifying these models and their scripted data,
 - A **structure service** for conforming the entity data structures to the model, and
 - **CRUD** operation **event publishing**.